thephez/docs-core/docs/examples/p2p-network-parsing-a-merkleblock.md

 We hash as appropriate to fill out the tree.
 Note that the eighth flag is not used---this is acceptable as it was required to pad out a flag byte.

-The final steps would be to ensure the computed <<glossary:merkle root>> is identical to the merkle root in the <<glossary:header>> and check the other steps of the parsing checklist in the [`merkleblock` message](../reference/p2p-network-data-messages.md#merkleblock) section.
+The final steps would be to ensure the computed [merkle root](../resources/glossary.md#merkle-root) is identical to the merkle root in the [header](../resources/glossary.md#header) and check the other steps of the parsing checklist in the [`merkleblock` message](../reference/p2p-network-data-messages.md#merkleblock) section.